jonathanlandGit/Python/README.md

 =============================================================

-NOTE: This program was for a class projects, so it had certain requirements.
+NOTE: This program was for a class project, so it had certain requirements.

 I. Features